silverstripe/silverstripe-framework/docs/en/index.md

+---
 title: SilverStripe Documentation
-introduction: Welcome to the SilverStripe Developer Documentation.
+summary: Welcome to the SilverStripe Developer Documentation.
 This website is aimed at website developers looking to learn how to build and manage web applications with the SilverStripe Framework.
+---
 ## Getting Started with SilverStripe

 Before you start developing your first web application, you'll need to install the latest version of SilverStripe onto